 WellthCare tracks 75 preventive health actions and generates a personalized Plan of Care for every employee.
 That data can now power a Readiness Index for STD Risk.

-An employee who is not completing their scans, not adhering to their plan, and not using the WellthCare Store is demonstrably at higher risk for a preventable STD event.
+An employee who misses scans, ignores their plan, or avoids the WellthCare Store is at higher risk for a preventable STD event.

 The fix: Employers can offer a "WellthCare STD Discount"—a lower premium for employees who maintain a high prevention score.
 This links health behavior directly to the financial cost of disability.
 Prevention isn't just good for health; it's good for their wallet.